Seveen410/Seveen410/README.md

     python speech_command_recognition.py
     ```

-    - The script will load the dataset, preprocess the audio files, train the CNN model, and evaluate its performance on the test set.
+    - The script will load the dataset, preprocess the audio files, train the model, and evaluate its performance on the test set.

 5. **Visualizations**:
     - The training and validation accuracy/loss curves will be displayed as plots.